Terrence Ganyi

-Terrence Ganyi (born March 16, 1999) is a Canadian professional football linebacker for the BC Lions of the Canadian Football League (CFL).
-Ganyi played college football for the UConn Huskies and the Maine Black Bears.
+Terrence Ganyi (born 16 March 1999) is a Canadian professional football linebacker for the Calgary Stampeders of the Canadian Football League (CFL).
+He played college football for the UConn Huskies and the Maine Black Bears.

 College career

 Ganyi played college football for the UConn Huskies from 2018 to 2021 and the Maine Black Bears from 2022 to 2023.
 He played in 11 games for the Huskies and finished with 13 tackles and returned a kickoff for five yards.
 Ganyi transferred to Maine where he dressed in 11 games across his final two years, making 12 tackles, including 0.5 tackles for loss.